PatrickKyei/exception/_drafts/how-can-i-make-my-life-better.md

 ---

-If you are in a toxic, abusive relationship, leave.
+## Own your reality, not someone else’s

-Own your reality, not someone else’s.
+## Cut all toxic people out of your life

-Cut all toxic people out of your life.
+## Get in some form of exercise 30 mins a day

-Get in some form of exercise 30 mins a day.
+## Drink plenty of water

-Drink plenty of water.
+## If you binge drink, quit or limit your drinking

-If you binge drink, quit or limit your drinking.
+## Learn how to calm yourself with breath(meditation)

-Learn how to calm yourself with breath(meditation)
+## Stop procrastinating

-Stop procrastinating.
+## Find a job you love, not one that just pays the bills

-Find a job you love, not one that just pays the bills.
+## We are mediocre at many things, find one thing you are GREAT at and “double down” on that

-We are mediocre at many things, find one thing you are GREAT at and “double down” on that!
+## Rid yourself of negative self talk

-Rid yourself of negative self talk
+## Surround yourself with like minded people

-Surround yourself with like minded people.
+## Get outside at least 20 mins a day

-Get outside at least 20 mins a day.
+## Read on a topic that interest you that you don’t know much about

-Read on a topic that interest you that you don’t know much about.
+## If you have the time and resources get a pet

-If you have the time and resources get a pet.
+## Drastically reduce your time on social media

-Drastically reduce your time on social media.
+## Quit comparing yourself to others

-Quit comparing yourself to others.
+## Cut out processed food as much as possible

-Cut out processed food as much as possible.
+## Starting changing slowly, take baby steps.
+Slow but steady progress

-Starting changing slowly, take baby steps.
-Slow but steady progress.
+## Quit trying to find love, do the above and love will find you

-Quit trying to find love, do the above and love will find you.
+## If you are in a toxic, abusive relationship, leave